 Make sure all lighting fixtures have the appropriate IP (Ingress Protection) rating, too.

-- Also see: Bathroom lighting ideas – brighten up your space with an efficient lighting scheme
+- See: Bathroom lighting ideas – brighten up your space with an efficient lighting scheme

 Frills and ruffles are back on trend as we hanker after nostalgic decorative trends, but for us, the star of the show in this space is one of those bathroom ideas you don't see too often in a wet space: painted wooden floorboards.